The Legacy of Classical Scholars

 "Heirs of the Prophets"

 "Whoever travels a path in search of knowledge, Allah will make easy for him a path to Paradise.
-The angels lower their wings for the seeker of knowledge, pleased by what he does.
-All creatures in heaven and on earth – even the fish in the sea – pray for the forgiveness of the seeker of knowledge.
-The superiority of the scholar over the devout worshipper is like the superiority of the full moon over the stars.
+The angels lower their wings for the seeker of knowledge, pleased with what he does.
+The inhabitants of the heavens and the earth, even the fish in the water, seek forgiveness for the scholar.
+The superiority of the scholar over the devout worshipper is like the superiority of the full moon over the rest of the stars.
 The scholars are the heirs of the Prophets.
-The Prophets did not leave behind any gold or silver coin, but rather they left behind knowledge.
-So whoever takes hold of it has taken a great share." — Prophet Muhammad ﷺ (reported by Tirmidhi and others)
+The Prophets did not leave behind dinars or dirhams; they left behind knowledge.
+Whoever takes it has taken an abundant share." _ - Prophet Muhammad (PBUH) (reported by Abu Dawud, al-Tirmidhi, Ibn Majah, and others)_.

 In this beautiful hadith, we see how scholars inherit the prophetic mission.
 Prophets were sent to teach and guide humanity.
-After the last Prophet, Muhammad ﷺ, passed away, no new prophet will come – but the knowledge and guidance must still be carried on.
+After the last Prophet, Muhammad (ﷺ), passed away, no new prophet will come, but the knowledge and guidance must still be carried on.
 That mantle falls on the scholars.
 They inherit the books and wisdom of the Prophets, not wealth.
 An heir preserves and continues the legacy of their predecessor.
-So, scholars continue the Prophet’s work of teaching right from wrong, explaining the scriptures, and leading by example.
+So, scholars continue the Prophet's work of teaching right from wrong, explaining the scriptures, and leading by example.

 This concept also means scholars bear a huge responsibility.
 An heir must be true to what they inherit.
 Thus, righteous scholars throughout history have been characterized by deep knowledge and deep piety.
 They strive to practice what they preach.
 For example, the Caliph Umar ibn Abdul Aziz (often called the fifth righteous caliph) was both a leader and a scholar who would weep when reminded of his duty to uphold justice as the Prophet did.
 Many classical scholars were known for their modesty and God-consciousness (taqwa).
 They knew that being an heir to the Prophets meant they had to emulate the Prophets' sincerity and concern for the people.